 It’s odd how things end up in Amiga land, this was supposed to have been a heavy hitter on the CD32, an Exclusive CD32 game and it was dropped and then went under the radar and it didn’t help that Dynabyte had changed the name to Ludomedia by then (1997?) either.

 I never tried this game back when it was new, i never hyped it up and i regret that as PowerComputing deserved more thumbs up for their games and hardware releases.

-Haven’t tried any of these two games?, do it now!, they’re funny, they involves criminals and lots of “bank/money etc” safes and they do look good even today.
+Haven’t tried any of these two games? do it now! they’re funny, they involve criminals and lots of “bank/money etc” safes and they do look good even today.